TingkaiLiu/Ray-SLURM-autoscaler/README.md

 However, this model doesn't fit the SLURM cluster model.
 Each "node" in a SLURM cluster is a slurm job, in which "node allocation" and "node setup" are done at the same time.
 Furthermore, the nodes in the SLURM clusters usually share a file system and don't require inter-node file transmission.

 As a result, some hacking is performed in this site package.
 All the node setup are done when the node is created (when submitting the SLURM batch).
 The command runner (for setting up the nodes after node creation) is implemented to be empty, and the inter-node file transmission is implemented as local copying.
 For details about the autoscaler system structure and hacking, see this development guide: https://github.com/TingkaiLiu/ray/blob/NodeProvider_doc/doc/source/cluster/node-provider.rst

+For the Cloud part, since the compute node in the HPC clusters are not usually directly reachable from public network, some high-level Ray packages may not be supported.
+This framework has the best support for embarrasingly parallel workloads, or workloads using the head node for centralized communication.